U.S. judge dismisses Exxon lawsuit to stop climate change probes

 The case is one of several, including shareholder and employee lawsuits, centered on whether Exxon has for decades lied about climate change, including its impact on energy prices and the environment and its ability to develop reserves, and taken public positions inconsistent with what it knew.

+Schneiderman, in a statement, welcomed the end of what he called Exxon’s “frivolous, nonsensical lawsuit that wrongfully attempted to thwart a serious state law enforcement investigation.”

-“Today, a federal judge has thoroughly rejected the company’s obstructionist and meritless arguments to block our investigation,” Healey said in a statement.
-“Today is a turning point in our investigation and a victory for the people.”
+Healey called Caproni’s decision “a turning point in our investigation and a victory for the people.”

 Exxon sued in June 2016, after receiving subpoenas seeking documents about its historical understanding of climate change, and communications with interest groups and shareholders.